Last Updated | November 28, 2022

 Moreover, maintenance of a patient’s confidential and sensitive data must be your priority; however, running an in-house EHR software puts you at risk.

 So, when using a server-based EHR system, you must make sure that patient data is protected and your organization complies with laws.
 To do that, you can take the help of healthcare compliance consultants to assist you to achieve compliance with government regulations.

 With this type of EHR system, a practice requires investment in the IT department or service providers for conservation and security updates.

-3. How do I Choose the Right EHR?
+How do I Choose the Best EHR for Solo Practice?

 The benefits of a well-performing EHR system may be clear, however, executing and adjusting it can be challenging for everybody working at your practice.
 Everyone in your practice must be aware of the implementation objectives and long-term policy.
 So, it is essential to fully explore all your options before making a decision.